Skip to content

 Editing or Deleting a Dataset

 At the top of the page, you will see various buttons that you can use to interact with the dataset.
-If you do not have permission to perform an operation, the button will not be available.
+Users with contributor permissions or higher will be able to edit the dataset, but only project admins or the user who created the dataset will be able to delete it.

 edit/delete dataset buttons

 With the "Edit Dataset" button, you have the option to update the dataset's name and description.
 You can also update the ingest dataset type if you have not already used the dataset as an input while creating a different dataset.
-If the dataset was created by ingesting data (not created through a pipeline), you can also update the dataset's samplesheet.csv file via the "Upload Samplesheet" button.
+If the dataset was created by ingesting data (not created through a pipeline), you can update the dataset's samplesheet.csv file via the "Upload Samplesheet" button.
+When uploading a samplesheet through this pop up, you can upload any .xlsx or .csv file with any file name and it will be converted and show up in your dataset as samplesheet.csv.

 If you delete a dataset accidentally and you are within the dataset retention time period that was chosen for your project (7 days unless changed by the project administrator), contact the Cirro team for help getting your dataset back.